Acronyms

 - Meta-analyses are subject to publication bias, which occurs when only studies that found a significant or large effect are published.
 To account for this, researchers often try to obtain unpublished studies.

 - Meta-analyses are only as good as the studies they evaluate.
-If there are not enough good studies to perform a valid meta-analysis, the authors should be willing to abandon the study.
+If there are not enough good studies to perform a valid meta-analysis, the authors should be willing to abandon their effort.

 - If a large randomized controlled trial has been performed on the topic, its results are more consequential